 org.apache.hadoop.hbase.client.RegionLocator: indicates the partition information of the table.

-The HBaseAdmin API is replaced by
+The HBaseAdmin operation is replaced by

 org.apache.hadoop.hbase.client.Admin in HBase 1.0.0 and later.
 Tablestore is a cloud service, and most Tablestore O&M

-not supported by Tablestore.
+by Tablestore.
 For more information, see Differences between Tablestore and HBase.

 Use a connection instance to create an admin instance: